gchiu/Healthy-eating/diet-handout.md

 Fish, beef, pork, lamb, chicken, milk, eggs, cream, yoghurt,  butter i.e. all dairy products and anything produced/laid by an animal.
 If you are in a situation where eating meat is not avoidable, choose white over red.

-Note that skinless chicken has 23% of calories from saturated fat.[4]
+Note that skinless chicken has 23% of its calories from saturated fat.[4]

 No carbonated drinks.
+They cause osteoporosis and soften teeth enamel.

 Alcohol; no more than 21 Units per week for men, 14 Units for women, and no more than 3 drinks in an hour.
+Authorities declare that there is no safe regular amount of alcohol for women.

 ## **Inclusions** ##